 For those interested in getting a piece of Rome’s atmosphere along with the ability to watch a ton of sporting action, Abbey Theatre Irish Pub is a great option.
 It is possible to get a load of drinks that are popular in England, while watching live sport is also a lot more fun thanks to the presence of several screens.
 Of course, you get to enjoy a lot of food on the menu.

-Once at the stadium, fans will be able to experience a reasonable degree of ease when it comes to parking the car, as there are several private parking areas located close to the ground.
-Still, the number of parking spots available at the Stadio Olimpico can only be described as inadequate – especially for the ground that is located out of city centre limits.
+There are several private parking areas located close to the ground.
+Still, the number of parking spots available at the Stadio Olimpico can only be described as inadequate – especially for the ground that is located outside of city centre limits.

 By train or metro